-The viscous, transonic flow development around the SKF 1.1 supercritical aerofoil section, in clean configuration and equipped with either a trailing-edge flap or a leading-edge slat, is computed using an unstructured-grid based flow solver for the Reynolds-averaged Navier-Stokes equations.
-A full differential Reynolds-stress turbulence model is employed in the computations to model the Reynolds stresses appearing in the mean-flow equations.
-The wall-function approach is adopted to bridge the molecular-viscosity dominated region immediately adjacent to solid boundaries.
-Predicted surface pressure distributions are compared with experimental data, for a free-stream Mach number of 0.6 and a range of incidence angles, and generally show a satisfactory level of agreement.
-There are some discrepancies in the region of the upper surface shock wave/boundary layer interactions that are probably partially due to uncertainties in the wind-tunnel wall interference corrections to be applied to the experimental data.
-However, the influence of the near-wall treatment in the computations also requires further investigation.
+An unstructured-grid, Navier-Stokes flow solver is used to compute the transonic flow development over the SKF 1.1 supercritical aerofoil section, in clean configuration and equipped with either a trailing-edge flap or a leading-edge slat.
+A full differential Reynolds-stress turbulence model is employed, with wall-function near-wall boundary conditions, for the computations.
+Agreement between predicted surface pressure distributions and experimental data for the three high-lift configurations is satisfactory for the free-stream Mach number of 0.6 considered, over a range of incidence angles.
+There are some uncertainties in the wind-tunnel wall interference corrections to be applied to the experimental data, and there are also indications of possible leading-edge slat movement in the experiment under the large aerodynamic loads experienced in the cases considered.